Data-Cleaning-And-Mining/Notes/01_Data Types.md

   Data is the stuff you put into an individual cell in Excel.
 Data can take many different forms, but in Excel it only comes in five different types.
-That means that regardless of what you type, paste, or otherwise enter into a cell in Excel, the data you put in that cell can be categorized as being one of five types.
-These datatypes are:
+That means that regardless of what you type, paste, or otherwise enter into a cell in Excel, the data you put in that cell can be classified as belonging to one of five distinct data types.
+These data types are:

 * A Number
 * Text
 * A Boolean value (TRUE/FALSE)
 * The Error Data Type

-  Understanding data types can seem complicated at first, but is much less daunting than at first blush.
   This section is a quick crash course and a link to a short blog post that goes into a little more depth.
 Being able to understand and identify what kind of a datatype you are working with in any given cell is crucial to understanding how your actions with cutting and pasting data between spreadsheets or manipulating things with formulas works.
-If you take anything from learning manual entry it should be a working knowledge of the concept of datatypes.
-Since we are not accountants or scientists, we almost exclusively deal with Text data and with Dates in our spreadsheets and the source documents we clean up.
-So it is important to understand how Excel (and LibreOffice) handles those two datatypes in particular.
-This is probably the most complicated thing to learn coming into Excel, and I promise the rest of everything you do is much more straightforward and practical, but is really dependent on knowing these basics.
+If you take anything from learning how to clean and process raw data it should be a working knowledge of the concept of datatypes.

-* Excel has five datatypes - Number, Date, Text, Logical or Boolean value, and the Error data type
+* Excel has five data types - Number, Date, Text, Logical or Boolean value, and the Error data type

-* A Number datatype is just what it says, a number that has been entered into a cell
+* A Number data type is just what it says, a number that has been entered into a cell
   * All numbers are represented by a Double-Precision Floating Point value (a really big decimal number with lots of digits after the decimal place).
   * Numbers may contain up to 15 significant digits (exclude zeros on either side of the number).
   * Numbers may be as large as 1.79768 X 10^308 or as small as 2.2250 X 10^-308.